| RICHTER, MILLER & FINN WASHINGTON, D.C. |

 Please let us know if this information is helpful.
 We are particularly interested in how to make it more useful! |

-| This WWW Page contains basic information about how to use our Internet and other basic communications facilities and is intended primarily for use by our clients, other law firms and lawyers with which we have regular dealings.
+This page contains basic information about how to use our Internet and other communications facilities and is intended primarily for use by our clients, other law firms and lawyers with which we have regular dealings.
 The basic communications facilities to be discussed include:

 Individuals and businesses which communicate with their lawyers using electronic and other communications methods of the modern world expect that the content of their communications will not be compromised.
 At the same time, clients also expect that complete confidentiality concerning their affairs will be maintained even when lawyers and law firms at different locations are involved in representing their interests.
-Each of these separate communications methods presents different security considerations, the essentials of which must be understood by all parties to the communications if a satisfactory level of security is to be assured.
-Because of their importance, we will the security basics first. |
+Each of communications method presents different security considerations, the essentials of which must be understood by all if a satisfactory level of security is to be achieved; we briefly review security basics first. |

-| A comprehensive discussion of communications security is beyond the scope of these materials, but we provide a brief discussion of several aspects of communications security which are important to our activitites as "outside" lawyers.
+A comprehensive discussion of communications security is beyond the scope of these materials, but we provide a brief discussion of several aspects of communications security which are important to our activitites as "outside" lawyers.
 Most often, the greatest risk of communications content compromise in a business operation is within the business itself - by disgruntled employee(s) or by other(s) tempted to disclose that information to a competitor or adversary for money or to misuse the information internally or for his or her personal advantage.
 Information which senior management of businesses exchange with their outside lawyers, particularly in business strategy and planning, intellectual property protection, contract negotiations and actual or potential litigation contexts, is particularly susceptible of misuse or abuse by others within the business who may obtain unauthorized access to it.
 Good internal security controls are essential.
 These include control of mailroom and receiving office operations, limitations on access to fax machines used for sensitive communications, restrictions on access to computer backup media and conventional hardcopy files containing sensitive materials, restrictions on access to computer and e-mail files and archives on computers connected to local LANs, restrictions on access to stand-alone desktop computers and procedures (e.g. shredding) for disposal of "trash" containing sensitive materials.
 Plain-text e-mail, with or without "attached" binary files and other forms of communications over the Internet may easily be intercepted and read by a technically informed and determined snooper (or hacker) at or connected to any node point along the path between the sender and the recipient, including at the mail server which provides e-mail services to the end user.
 The security of the content for such materials is in some respects analogous to that for written material on a postcard sent through the postal mail system: no one concerned about misuse of sensitive information would send a confidential message on a postcard which potentially can be read by anyone who might see the postcard while enroute!
 On the other hand, the volume of traffic on the Internet is now such that the likelihood of a random interception followed by an actual misuse of the content of ordinary e-mail messages (or files) is quite small.
 The likelihood of misuse is, of course, much greater for plain text materials with obviously sensitive content, and the potential risk of compromise is very high if either the sender or the recipient is being targeted for interception.
 The mail servers which provides e-mail services to each of the end users present points of high vulnerability for unencrypted e-mail in almost all cases.
 Some mail servers (particularly local ones within an office environment) are set up to log automatically the contents of all e-mail traffic through the server.
 When such automatic logging occurs, the technical personnel who are responsible for maintaining the mail servers may later be able to read the contents of messages offline.
 In the U.S., all mail, packages and electronic communications which cross national boundaries (i.e. the borders) are potentially subject to government scrutiny.
 Legal (and illegal) interception by the government and unlawful interception by others can occur in numerous other situations.
 Given these possibilities, why take any chance with confidential or sensitive materials when easy technical solutions exist to minimize or even completely avoid such risks?
 The easy technical solutions which we have found useful include:

 We provide a separate WWW page with essential information about the PGP Encryption / Decryption software which we use for high security encryption.
 That page includes basic information about where to obtain the software, how to use it, and the two published public encryption keys which we use.
 We also provide a separate WWW page with essential information about the ARJ and PKZIP compression and archiving programs which we use for low security encryption.
 Those programs, with related DOS batch files, and pertinent "how-to-use" information are available for downloading from this WWW server from that WWW page.
 We recommend the use of PGP encryption for all highly sensitive E-Mail communications and all Internet or network FTP file transfers of highly sensitive files.
 The use of PGP encryption may also be warranted for highly sensitive files which are forwarded on diskette or in other electronic or magnetic media by mail or courier.
 ARJ and PKZIP provide easily used, low level encryption facilities, which may be satisfactory for routine communications for which privacy is desired, but for which there is limited potential for intentional interception or misuse of the message or file content if intercepted.
 You should be aware that plain text files encrypted using the one-step encryption options provided by ARJ and PKZIP can be successfully decrypted in only a few minutes by a determined intercepter with only a modest level of technical sophistocation.
 Plain text E-Mail and file transfers are appropriate only when there is little or no potential for misuse of the message or file content. |